sdaros/rem/README.md

 ## Installation (Using Digitalocean)

-Let's assume you own the domain `cip.li` and you're using [Digitalocean](https://digitalocean.com) Docker droplet.
+Let's assume you own the domain `cip.li` and you're using a [Digitalocean](https://digitalocean.com) Docker droplet.
 You want the REM daemon to listen on `https://cip.li/rem`.

 ### 1. Create a Docker Droplet then clone the github repo